(Updated July 20, 2024)

 On July 18, 1994, at the Astrodome, the Cardinals led 11-0 in the third inning.
 In the sixth, with the score 11-4, Cimorelli again relieved Watson.
 The Astros scored 11 runs in the inning _ including four against Cimorelli (who retired one batter) and four against Eversgerd (who faced four batters and retired none).

 Houston won, 15-12, and tied a National League record for overcoming the largest deficit.
-Since their inception in 1962, the Astros never had overcome a deficit larger than seven runs.
 Eversgerd took the loss, though there was plenty of blame to share.
 Boxscore

-“I just pitched the wrong pitchers,” Torre said.
+“I just pitched the wrong pitchers,” Torre said to the Associated Press.
 “It’s my fault we lost.”

 Cimorelli pitched in 11 games for the 1994 Cardinals, compiling an 0-0 record, one save and a 8.77 ERA.
 The save was earned when he pitched three scoreless innings in St. Louis’ 11-4 win over the Rockies on July 1, 1994.
 It was his only big-league season.